CNajm/Digital_Museum/README.md

 There is a frontend, which abstracts a lot of the DB logic and is easy on the eyes as well as a backend which serves the data and communicates with the DB engine.

 #### Backend
 The two share several dependencies.
 After the first install, the second should finish quickly due to the cached modules.
-The frontend is chunkier, it took around ~2 minutes to get it online on a 1 MB/s connection.
+The frontend is chunkier than the backend, it took around ~2 minutes to get it online on a 1 MB/s connection.
 ```
 cd backend/
 npm install